It is important to know the difference between HTML and plain-text emails, and how they affect the delivery and engagement of your campaign.

 If HTML is recognized, your recipient will see the campaign with images, text, and designs you may have chosen when you created your campaign.

-If the HTML is not recognized (which may happen if the recipient is opening the email on a mobile phone, for example), it is important to have a plain text version of your campaign as well so that an email client can default to it.
+If the HTML is not recognized (which may happen if the recipient is opening on a old device, for example), it is important to have a plain text version of your campaign as well so that an email client can default to it.

 Remember that plain text emails are not as easily trackable.
 We also recommend you try to limit the characters in the length of the URL – not only will it look sloppy when not masked by a title, but anything over 80 characters will cause the URL to break.